Aswin-Hariram/my-portfolio-2.0/Frontend/README.md

 - **Responsive Design**: Optimized for all device sizes from mobile to desktop
 - **Smooth Animations**: Implemented using Framer Motion
 - **AI Chatbot**: Interactive assistant that answers questions about Aswin's skills and experience
+- **Contact Form**: Interactive form with validation and status feedback
 - **Markdown Support**: Renders formatted text in the chatbot using React Markdown

 ## 🛠️ Tech Stack